 Scalable Vector Graphic (SVG) (W3 Consortium)

-Cascading Style Sheets (CSS3) Color Module (W3 Consortium candidate recommendation)
+Cascading Style Sheets (CSS4) Color Module (W3 Consortium Working Draft)

 Embedding ICC profiles in baseline JPEG files is described in Annex B of the ICC specification.
 More information can be found at JPEG Metadata Format Specification and Usage Notes (Sun Microsystems).